-A real highlight in the region: the snorer cliffs, which even Goethe in Faust I and Faust II (and the cliffs that bend over, and the long rock noses, how they snore, how they blow!).
-Located between the Barenberg and the Mäuseklippen, you reach the Schnarchenklippen relatively quickly after starting in misery.
-Even if the ascent may seem a bit daunting: a climb is really worthwhile.
-From the top of the cliffs - you are then standing at about 700m above sea level - the view towards Elend, Schierke, Wurmberg and Bodetal is really breathtaking.
-As the ascent goes over stairs and metal steps, sure-footedness and a little head for heights are absolutely necessary.
+A real highlight in the region: the snore cliffs that even Goethe occupied in Faust I and Faust II ("[...] and the cliffs that bend over, and the long rock noses, how they snore, how they blow!").
+Located between the Barenberg and the Mäuseklippen, you can reach the Snoring Cliffs relatively quickly after starting in Elend.
+Even if the ascent can seem a bit daunting, an ascent is really worth it.
+From the top of the cliffs - you are then about 700 meters above sea level - the view towards Elend, Schierke, Wurmberg and Bodetal is really breathtaking.
+Since the ascent is via stairs and metal steps, surefootedness and a little head for heights are essential.

 August 28, 2017